EUR/GBP vs GBP/USD

 Why This Comparison Matters

-EUR/GBP rises when the euro outperforms sterling; GBP/USD rises when sterling outperforms dollar.
+EUR/GBP traded at approximately 0.8669 on April 22, 2026; GBP/USD at $1.345-$1.35 the same week.
+The pair captures sterling triangulated against both euro and dollar.
+EUR/GBP rises when euro outperforms sterling; GBP/USD rises when sterling outperforms dollar.
 Combining both isolates GBP-specific factors.
+The mathematical identity: EUR/GBP times GBP/USD equals EUR/USD.
+Currently EUR/USD = 0.8669 times 1.347 = 1.168.
+The triangulation tells you about all three currencies through two-pair observation.
 If both EUR/GBP falls and GBP/USD rises, sterling is broadly strong (BoE hawkish, UK data firm).
-If EUR/GBP rises while GBP/USD also rises, the dollar is weak and the euro is stronger than sterling, a dollar-specific story.
+If EUR/GBP rises while GBP/USD also rises, dollar is weak and euro is stronger than sterling.

 90-Day Statistics